reside-ic/youtrack-integration/README.md

 1. `pip3 install -r requirements-dev.txt --user`
 1. `pytest`

-## Teamcity
+## CI
-On TC the script `./teamcity.sh` runs which runs tests and builds the docker image
+On Buildkite the script `./buildkite/build.sh` runs which runs tests and builds the docker image

 ## Adding the webhook